ebabil18/cv/README.md

 ## Usage

-Run `rosrun rosserial_python serial_node.py /dev/ttyACM0`, where `/dev/ttyACM0` is the mount directory of your Arduino.
+With active roscore, run `rosrun rosserial_python serial_node.py /dev/ttyACM0`, where `/dev/ttyACM0` is the mount directory of your Arduino.
 You need to get this information from the Arduino IDE, in Tools > Port.
 This will start the Arduino communication as a ROS Node.

 With `rostopic pub servo std_msgs/UInt16  <angle>` you can now move the servo replacing `<angle>` with the angle in degree as integer.